MANVSim/MANVSim/README.md

 The docker environment uses the volume `db-manvsim` to persist data.

 For specifics or alternatives to run the services see the `README.md` of the subprojects.

+## Server

+For additional information and documentation of the server component, see [here](server/README.md).